Four Freedoms (Rockwell): War Bond Drive

 The tour began on April 26, 1943, at Hecht's.
 Rockwell was present at the debut to make obligatory appearances in front of ambassadors and dignitaries and to sign autographs.
 In the subsequent days, he sketched people in the White House waiting room using charcoal.
 Due to strained relations with The Post, Secretary Morgenthau did not attend the debut.
-The show ran for eleven days in Washington, D.C. with a wide variety of celebratory festivities, such as hourly featured guests and entertainers, chorus performances, and military unit exhibitions.
+The show ran for eleven days in Washington, D.C., with a wide variety of celebratory festivities, such as hourly featured guests and entertainers, chorus performances, and military unit exhibitions.
 The second stop of the tour coincided with the 75th anniversary of Strawbridge and Clothier in Philadelphia.
 Bob Hope, Bing Crosby, and Durant were among the celebrities on hand.
 The tour arrived at New York City's Rockefeller Center on June 4 with festivities that featured Kate Smith.
 The tour arrived in Boston on June 19 at Filene's.
 Subsequent stops included Buffalo (July 12), Rochester, New York (August 2), and Pittsburgh (September 8).
 In the Midwest, the show stopped in Detroit (September 27), Cleveland (October 25) and Chicago (November 11).
 Other stops in the Midwest and West included St. Louis (December 16), New Orleans (January 16, 1944), Dallas (January 27), Los Angeles (February 12), Portland, Oregon (March 27), and Denver (May 1).

 Bond purchasers received full-color reproduction sets.
-During the 16-city tour, which included various celebrities, public officials, and entertainers, approximately 1.2 million people throughout the United States viewed the paintings, which helped to raise $132 million for the war effort though the sale of war bonds.
+During the 16-city tour, which included various celebrities, public officials, and entertainers, approximately 1.2 million people throughout the United States viewed the paintings, which helped to raise $132 million for the war effort through the sale of war bonds.
 According to The New Yorker in 1945, the Four Freedoms "were received by the public with more enthusiasm, perhaps, than any other paintings in the history of American art".
 Rockwell is widely credited with contributing to the success of the war effort.
 However, Rockwell only took part in the war bond tour when it was convenient for his other interests.
 He did not travel with the tour which lasted a year.